Niceural/devent/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `Niceural`, `devent`, `Niceural`, `linkedin_username`, `imperial`, `nicolas.bayle20`, `devent`, `A decentralized event management and ticketing application`
+Do a search and replace with your text editor for the following: `Niceural`, `devent`, `Niceural`, `nicolas-bayle-558a21200`, `imperial`, `nicolas.bayle20`, `devent`, `A decentralized event management and ticketing application`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>